Using Text As A Container For More Text In Photoshop

 Step 6: Create A Path From The Type

-With the Horizontal Type Tool still selected, right-click (Win) or Option-click (Mac) anywhere inside the document to bring up a sub menu of options for the text.
-We need to convert our letter into a path which we can use as a container for the rest of our text, so to do that, select "Create Work Path" from the sub menu.
-Click on it to select it.
+With the Type Tool still selected, right-click (Win) / Option-click (Mac) anywhere inside the document to bring up a sub menu of options for the text.
+We need to convert our letter into a path which we can use as a container for the rest of our text, so select Create Work Path from the sub menu:

 Step 7: Hide The Type Layer

-If you didn't notice the path around your letter after you selected "Create Work Path", you'll notice it after this step because we're going to hide the text layer from view, since we no longer need to see it.
+If you didn't notice the path around your letter after you selected "Create Work Path", you'll notice it after this step because we're going to hide the text layer from view since we no longer need to see it.
 On the far left of the text layer in the Layers palette is an eyeball icon.
 This is the Layer Visibility icon, but most people just refer to it as the "eyeball".
 When the eyeball is showing, the layer is visible in the document, and when it's not showing, the layer is hidden.
 Currently, the eyeball is showing, which is why we can see the letter in the document.
-Click on the eyeball icon with your mouse, which will not only hide the eyeball, it will hide the text in the document as well.
+Click on the eyeball icon with your mouse, which will not only hide the eyeball, it will hide the text in the document as well:

 You can click back inside the empty box where the eyeball icon was displayed to make the layer visible again.